 Depending on the architecture of your stairs, you may need your stairlift on one side or the other.
 In most cases, we can fit your stairlift on either side and, after seeing and measuring your stairs, we’ll advise you on which side works best.

 Handrails should be fitted to the wall opposite the stairlift.
 If you have a handrail that is in the way of your stairlift installation, we’ll remove it for you.
 But, you’ll need a licensed contractor to reattach it.

 Another common question with an easy solution: both carpet and hardwood are perfect for a stairlift.
 We can install on all sorts of carpet and hardwood, even working around runners.
 Regardless of what’s covering your stairs, chances are, we can install a stairlift on them.

 Stair Tread Materials

 Our stairlifts can be installed on almost any type of stair tread.
 From cement to wood to metal, you won’t need to alter your stairs at all.
-The feet of the rails are the only things that attach to your staircase, so if you decide later that you want to remove your lift, all you’ll be left with are a few tiny screw-holes on some of the steps.
-They’re easy to repair, even if your stairs are hardwood – we recommend golf tees, they’re just the right size for plugging screw-holes.
-On the day your stairlift is installed, there might be a little bit of sawdust left over from drilling the holes, but we’ll always clean that up before we leave.
+The feet of the rails are the only things that attach to your staircase.
+If you decide later that you want to remove your lift, all you’ll be left with are a few tiny screw-holes on some of the steps.
+They’re easy to repair, even if your stairs are hardwood.
+We recommend golf tees, they’re just the right size for plugging screw-holes.
+There might be a little bit of sawdust left over from drilling the holes, but we’ll always clean that up before we leave.

 Why don’t stairlifts require remodeling?